-Further Reading: how to sew stretch fabric
+Further Reading: How to sew stretch fabric

 - Scrap fabric or your project to hem.

-- Twin needle - Popular brands include Schmetz, Birch and Singer.
+- Twin needle - Popular brands include Schmetz, Birch, and Singer.

-- 2 reels of thread for the top of the machine.
+- Thread - 2 reels of thread for the top of the machine.

 Types of Twin Needle